isralduke/thatbook/20-proverbs.md

 > <a name="5:17">5:17</a> Let them be for yourself alone,
 > and not for strangers with you.
 > <a name="5:18">5:18</a> May your fountain be blessed,
-> and may you rejoice in your young wife—
+> and may you rejoice in your young wife —
 > <a name="5:19">5:19</a> a loving doe, a graceful deer;
 > may her breasts satisfy you at all times,
 > may you be captivated by her love always.